kuzzleio/documentation-old/src/sdk-reference/document/exists.md

 ## Callback Response

-Return a boolean indicating whether or not the document exists in Kuzzle Backend
+Return a boolean indicating whether or not the document exists in Kuzzle Backend.